JustCabaret/JustCabaret/README.md

 ## Hey!
 My name is Hugo Cabaret, welcome to my profile! 👋

-<h4>💻 Developer Junior passionated about learning and discovering new things everyday.</h4>
+<h4>💻 Developer passionated about learning and discovering new things everyday.</h4>

 **About me**